hashicorp/field-workshops-consul/docs/oss/slides-consul.md

 Connect and Secure Services across any platform.

 ???
 Welcome to the beginner's guide to Consul OSS.
+This slide deck and accompanying labs can be presented as an instructor-led or self-guided workshop.
+If you're presenting this workshop be sure to read through all the speaker notes and the associated Instruqt tracks.
+This content is suitable for a 3-4 hour workshop.

 ---
 name: Link-to-Slide-Deck